Bureau of Community and Hospital Operations

 - The division staff works collegially with consumers, family members, ombudspersons and advocates to improve the quality of life for all who receive services and supports.
 In order to ensure that inpatient hospital/restoration center treatment is provided in environments that foster consumer empowerment, dignity and recovery, consistent with Community Support Program (CSP) principles.
 Since all patients are admitted to state hospitals through the County Mental Health system, the bureau collaborates with county, local hospital and community provider staff, constituents and other stakeholders to establish effective community/hospital linkages and continuity of care for patients discharged back into the community.
 The bureau collaborates with other OMHSAS bureaus and divisions in planning, developing and implementing community integration initiatives as a resource for expanding community-based services in order to enhance the commonwealth's development of a Recovery-supporting Approach to service.

-Learn more about South Mountain Restoration Center
+- Operation and oversight of South Mountain Restoration Center